IftiM/Database_Programming_with_Python/README.md

 # Database_Programming_with_Python
-A simple application for Customer Helpdesk Team, utilizing CRUD, ETL and OOP
+A simple application for Customer Helpdesk Team, using Python and SQL-Server, utilizing CRUD, ETL and OOP

 Platform and drivers in use:
 SQL Server, Python, PYODBC, Jupyter Notebook